Supported cluster types

 kube-controller-manager.
 This type of cluster is typically called “self-hosted” because the cluster’s control plane is running on nodes that are part of the cluster itself.
 Most managed Kubernetes services do not support this.

 LoadBalancerfor ingress to the impersonation endpoint.
+Users who wish to use the impersonation proxy without an automatically configured

 If a cluster is capable of supporting both strategies, the Pinniped CLI will use the token credential request API strategy by default.